GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Notation and Definitions

-The ECEF (Earth-Centered, Earth-Fixed) frame $(\cdot)^e$ is a Cartesian coordinate system that is fixed with respect to Earth.
+\item ECEF Frame: The \ac{ECEF} frame $(\cdot)^e$ is a Cartesian coordinate system that is fixed with respect to Earth.
 As shown in Fig.~\ref{fig:coordinate_systems}, the origin of ECEF frame is attached to the center of mass of Earth.
-The z axis is perpendicular to Earth's Equator and points to the true north.
-The x-y plane coincides with Earth's Equator with x axis points to the prime meridian.
+The x-y plane coincides with the Earth's equatorial plane with x-axis pointing to the prime meridian.
+The z-axis is chosen to be perpendicular to the Earth's equatorial plane in the direction of the geographical North Pole.
+Finally the y-axis is taken to make ECEF frame a right-handed coordinate system.
+In this paper we use the WGS84 realization of ECEF frame.